 - property, and

-While aiming to accomplish the above objectives, the mission of the institute is to provide a comprehensive source of application, demonstration, training, prototyping, and assistance in technology transfer in the establishment of a business.
+While aiming to accomplish the above objectives, the mission of the Center is to provide a comprehensive source of application, demonstration, training, prototyping, and assistance in technology transfer in the establishment of a business.
 This expands the industrial base of metals, polymers, ceramics, and composite materials in the state.
 This is being accomplished through the following steps:

 - develop new processes based on research inputs,